Profile and Filmography of Lamberto Bava

 - Il Gioko (School of Fear) 1989

-Throughout the remainder of the 90s, Lamberto would focus on his television work, doing a great deal of the sci-fi series Fantaghiro.
-Only recently, has Bava returned to the silver screen.
-His film, Ghost Son, is currently in post-production and the Torturer is being filmed and awaiting a 2006 release.
+Throughout the remainder of the 90s, Lamberto would focus on his television work, doing a great deal of the sci-fi work for the series Fantaghirò.
+In 2006 Bava returned to the silver screen with Ghost Son, which received mixed reviews.
+In 2012 he directed three episodes of Canale 5 thriller mini-series Sei Passi nel Giallo.

 By Deanna Couras Goodson